daskos/mentos/README.md

-# Malefico - A Python implementation  of a Mesos Scheduler/Executor driver
+# mentos - A Python implementation  of a Mesos Scheduler/Executor driver
 ###### dangerous

 The main goal is to provide a low-complexity and feature rich support for pure python Mesos Frameworks, but also to learn things.

 ## There be dragons
-Malefico is quite experimental right now.
+mentos is quite experimental right now.
 It currently uses Tornado as the networking engine, but this might change in later release.
 So the API might break.

 This is mostly a learning project right now, but seems to work ok.